AlertaDengue/Infodengue_flet/README.md

-3Create and activate a virtual environment:
+3. Create and activate a virtual environment:
 ```bash
 uv sync
 ```